kali/kali.github.io/_drafts/Query2-in-timely.md

 records with the same hash are going to the same worker.

 Next come a debug and audit name for our worker, and a vector of timestamps we know we will want to be notified at.
-I have not managed to use this feature correctly, but we can also register for timestamp later.
+We could use this to register our the required notification, except we don't know what to_stream() uses as timestamp.
+Fortunately, there are other way to register notifications.

 Finally, the last argument of unary_notify is the logic that the operator will run every time it gets a chance.
-It takes the form of a closure which allow the logic to make use of the input, output and notification bus on one hand, and, by closure capture, the various variables the worker has declared as its state: more specifically for us the hashmap variable.
+It takes the form of a closure which allow the logic to make use of the input, output and notification bus, and, by capture, the various variables the worker has declared as its state: more specifically, here, the `hashmap` variable.

 Inside this closure, we code how to react to the presence of an input batch or a notification.
-In case of an input batch we register to the notification bus that we have stuff to do relating to this epoch and we need to be called when it's over.
-Note how I spam the notify_at on each input batch.
-Details are still unclear to me.
-More clearly, we update the state hashmap.
+In case of an input batch we get our chance to register to the notification bus that we need to know the end of the epoch matching the data coming in.
+We are calling notify_at repeatedly.
+It is a bit offsetting, but the cost is amortized by the framework.
+It is preferable to guessing whatever `to_stream()` does and it's what the timely guys recommend anyway.

+Moving on to the "payload" logic, we update the state hashmap.
 The update_hashmap acts by inserting a new key or updating the value of an existing key using the additioner we provide.

-Second bit of logic is what to do when notifications occur: at that point we send in the outgoing stream the sole count of entries in our map.
+Second bit of logic is what to do when the notification occur: we will send in the outgoing stream the sole count of entries in our map.
 This is where we are doing half of the count.
 A strict implementation of reduceByKey would shove the whole HashMap in the pipe, but we know better.

-As a matter of fact this is an instance of a Map being, again, the good guy.
+This is an instance of a Map being, again, the good guy.
-Remember the pseudo-shark implementation above ?
+Remember the pseudo-spark implementation above ?
 It featured a `reduceByKey(...).count()`.
 So the stream between these two logical operators is a stream of disjoints HashMap.
 Count, on the other hand, could be implemented as follow (again, pseudo-code).